Skip to Content

 3. Measure the required amount of each ingredient only for this recipe (see the notes section of the recipe for details), but I strongly suggest making more and keeping some in the future.
 It is freezer-friendly and can be kept for a few months.
 Another way is to use store-bought sweet and sour sauce to save time, but nothing is better than those prepared at home.

+Note: This sweet and sour sauce is also great for cooking other Chinese food, such as pork chops and spare ribs, using the same method as the small pork pieces in this recipe.
 The sauce is freezer-friendly.
 I suggest portioning it with small airtight containers and keeping the extra in the freezer.
 It can be kept for two to three months.

 Sweet and sour pork 咕噜肉 is the traditional Chinese cuisine with a universal appeal.
 It is easy to prepare, kids friendly, which is perfect for any busy home cooks.
 The pork pieces are doused in a thick, spoon-coating sauce with a constant pull between sweet and sour.
 The deep fried pork is well balanced with the aesthetically pleasing combination of vegetables with will definitely set your stomach growling